otrv4/otrv4/architecture-decisions/005-brace-key.md

 Bob's DH keypair = `(b_i, B_i)`

-`mix_key` = in this document, it will be referred to as `M_i` for ease.
+`brace_key` = in this document, it will be referred to as `M_i` for ease.

-Every root key derivation requires both an ECDH key and a mix key.
-For the purposes of this explanation, we will only discuss the mix key.
+Every root key derivation requires both an ECDH key and a brace key.
+For the purposes of this explanation, we will only discuss the brace key.

 `n` is the number of root key derivations before performing a new DH computation.

-The interim root key derivations will use a mix key derived from a SHA3-256 using the previous mix key as the seed.
+The interim root key derivations will use a brace key derived from a SHA3-256 using the previous brace key as the seed.

 _When n is configured to equal 3_